Home » Full of Fiber

 Potentially, buckwheat is a source of resistant starch, a type of starch that escapes digestion in the small intestine.
-Resistant starch is often referred to as the third type of dietary fibre because it possesses some of the benefits of insoluble fiber and some of the benefits of soluble fiber.
+Resistant starch is often referred to as the third type of dietary fibre because it possesses some of the benefits of insoluble fibre and some of the benefits of soluble fibre.
 While most of the starch in buckwheat is readily digestible, the small portion that is resistant (about 4-7%) can be highly advantageous to overall colon health.

 Like many grains and grain alternatives, buckwheat can add significant fibre—particularly insoluble fibre—to your diet.
 Foods high in fibre have been shown to potentially lower your risk of a vast array of serious conditions, including diabetes, high blood pressure, heart disease, and colon cancer.
 For people who are overweight, a high-fibre diet may help with weight loss.
 In addition, a high-fibre diet may help to alleviate certain digestive conditions, such as gastroesophageal reflux disease (GERD), ulcers, constipation, and even haemorrhoids.
 Research shows that the benefits of a high-fibre diet apply to both adults and children.